-- Group Accounting is responsible for the execution of this policy and reports to the CFO;
+- Group Accounting is responsible for the execution of this Strategy and reports to the CFO.

-- The VP Accounting, CEO and CFO are responsible for reviewing and approving this Policy.
+- The VP Accounting, CEO and CFO are responsible for reviewing and approving this Strategy.

-- CMAB’s Board of Directors is ultimately responsible for the CellMark Group’s tax position and strategies and should also approve this Policy, after review and approval from the VP Accounting, CFO and CEO.
+- CMAB’s Board of Directors is ultimately responsible for the CellMark Group’s tax position and strategies and should also approve this Strategy, after review and approval from the VP Accounting, CFO and CEO.

-- The central Corporate Compliance Manager and Divisional Presidents support and reinforce this policy.
+- The VP ESG & Compliance and the Divisional Presidents support and reinforce this Strategy.

 - Group Accounting and Local MDs engage external advisors when it is deemed prudent to obtain a third party’s expert view on a specific issue.

-- Local accounting are normally the primary contact with stakeholders in local matters (supported if necessary by Group Accounting)
+- Local accounting is normally the primary contact with stakeholders in local matters (supported if necessary, by Group Accounting)

-- Group Accounting is normally the primary contact with stakeholders in regards to Swedish tax matters and strategical tax matters for the CellMark Group
+- Group Accounting is normally the primary contact with stakeholders in regard to Swedish tax matters and strategical tax matters for the CellMark Group

 Appendix 1 – List of entities